leonlinsx/minimal-mistakes/_posts/2019-06-23-tims-vermeer.md

 3. [This link](http://www.howtotalkaboutarthistory.com/wp-content/uploads/2016/11/vermeer-big.png "comps") has Tim's version on the left and Vermeer's version on the right, taken from [this site](http://www.howtotalkaboutarthistory.com/reader-questions/tims-vermeer-artistic-genius/ "vermeer review")
 4. The art history news site has a comment saying the use of underpainting and glaze are among other signs that Hockney and Steadman's theories are wrong.
 It also directs to a Nat Gallery article on [Vermeer's painting techniques](https://www.nationalgallery.org.uk/paintings/research/meaning-of-making/vermeer-and-technique/paint-application "Nat Gallery") that backs up the comment
 5. Claiming that 'we have invented nothing' after viewing them, though [this paper](http://www.euskomedia.org/PDFAnlt/munibe/aa/200503217223.pdf "quote source") implies the quotes may have been invented.
+6. Having little knowledge about art, I'm bound to get flamed by someone with more experience for this article, but I stand by my points as of what I know currently.